andrewmoise/grits/DEMO.md

 Most of what you're doing is defining path objects within a vaguely Unix-like filesystem and calling methods on them, to do file I/O.

-Of course, the point of these objects and commands is not just playing with files in your home directory for its own sake -- it is that all the code for the interface you're looking at, and other Gimbal apps, exists in this same file space, and that you can poke around in *that* and make changes which will then become live for you on the live site.
+Of course, the point of these objects and commands is not just playing with files in your home directory for its own sake -- it is that all the code for the interface you're looking at, and other Gimbal apps, exists in this same file space, and you can poke around in *that*, and make changes which then become live for you on the live site.

 Let's get into one example of how: